Israel says it's preparing for the possibility of a lengthy war against Iran

 Inside Iran, smoke rose from an area near a mountain in Isfahan, where the province’s deputy governor for security affairs, Akbar Salehi, confirmed the Israeli strikes damaged the facility but caused no casualties.

-The Israeli official called it a “small barrage” that was largely intercepted by Israel's defenses.
+An Israeli military official, speaking on condition of anonymity under army guidelines to brief reporters, called it a “small barrage” that was largely intercepted by Israel's defenses.
 The official estimated that Israel's military has taken out more than 50% of Iran's launchers.

 “We're making it harder for them to fire toward Israel,” he said.
 “Having said all that, I want to say the Iranian regime obviously still has capabilities.”

-Note: This story has been corrected to show Israel hit one centrifuge production site, not two.